sameeruddin00/MyAndriodApp/README.md

 2. Open the project in Andriod Srudio.
 3. Ensure that you have the necessary SDK's installed.
 4. Run the app on an Andriod device or emulator.
-5. Enter a text in the textbox and click the button to see the greetings messege and the current time and date.